 Can I stop wearing a mask after I’ve had two doses?

-You should still wear a mask and practice physical distancing when in public.
-Once you are fully vaccinated, you can take off the mask when meeting with other fully vaccinated people or those who are not vaccinated but at low risk of serious COVID-19 infection.
+Fully vaccinated people should wear a mask in public indoor settings in areas of substantial or high transmission.
+But you can take off the mask when meeting with other fully vaccinated people or those who are not vaccinated but at low risk of serious COVID-19 infection.